AtulBisht/Sunbeam-Weather-App/README.md

 ### For Windows
 ``npm run package-win``

-Note: If you are using macOS for create package install WINE to run Windows app otherwise it will give "Could not find "wine" on your system"
+Note: If you are using macOS for create package install wine

 ### For MacOS
 ``npm run package-mac``